mahoney1/test/rest-auth-oauth2.md

 Go to System REST API  Methods section and expand the /GET System/Historian section

-Click on 'Try It Out' - you should now see results from the Historian Registry, as the blockchain identity 'trader1'
+Click on 'Try It Out' - you should now see results from the Historian Registry, as the blockchain identity 'jdoe'

-Go to the Person methods and expand the /GET Person endpoint
+Go to the Person methods and expand the /GET Person endpoint then click 'Try it Out'

-You should now be able to see the results of the participants that user 'trader1' is allowed to see in that participant Registry, which is subject to any ACLs that have been set.
-'Trader1' can only see and edit their own participant records (according to the ACLs) - this merely shows that the REST APIs are subject to access control like any other operation.
+You should now be able to see the results of the participants that user 'jdoe' is allowed to see in that participant Registry, which is subject to any ACLs that have been set. the Identity 'jdoe' (mapped to Participant 'Trader1') can only see and edit their own participant records (according to the Commodity Trading ACLs) - this merely shows that the REST APIs are subject to access control - like any other interaction with the busness network (such as Playground, JS APIs, CLI etc).

 <image>